Ramneet-Singh/Traffic-Density-Estimation/README.md

 This stage takes up frames from the input video, processes them using stage 1 functions, and analyses them to estimate the density of traffic.
 Idle traffic density is referred to as queue density as they would be queuing at the intersection, and moving traffic density is referred to as dynamic density.

 Queue density works using background subtraction.
-Processed empty frame (no traffic, empty road and itnersection) is subtracted from current processed frame to estimate the density of idle traffic.
+Processed empty frame (no traffic, empty road and intersection) is subtracted from current processed frame to estimate the density of idle traffic.

 Dynamic density works on optical flow.
 It performs optical flow detection across subsequent frames to detect the pixels which moved across frames.